prev - next - home - no frames - frames

 Flying

 You know the oxygen masks on airplanes?
 I don't think there's really any oxygen.
-They're just to muffler the screams.
+They're just to muffle the screams.

 Rita Rudner